Top Long Island restaurants of 2016: Eat here now

-Perfect fish from the Tsukiji Market in Tokyo highlights the adventure of eating at Ginza, an opulent, imposing, ambitious establishment that invariably comes through.
-Elegant presentations, attentive service and eye-catching design.
-Recommended: fatty and medium-fatty tuna; Japanese snapper, or madai; bigeye snapper; baby yellowtail; horse mackerel; striped jack; live orange clam; toro tuna tartare; fluke usuzukuri; spirited sushi rolls that don't overwhelm the stellar fish; all traditional nigrizushi; and the chef's selection from Tsukiji.
+Impeccable fish from the Tsukiji Market in Tokyo anchors the adventurous meals at Ginza, an opulent, imposing, ambitious establishment that always comes through.
+Elegant presentation, attentive service and eye-catching design enhance the experience.
+Recommended: fatty and medium-fatty tuna; Japanese snapper, or madai; bigeye snapper; baby yellowtail; horse mackerel; striped jack; live orange clam; toro tuna tartare; fluke usuzukuri; spirited sushi rolls that don’t smother the stellar fish; traditional nigrizushi; and the chef’s selection from Tsukiji.

 Green Tea Restaurant

 Green Tea helps the Chinese student community at Stony Brook “remember the taste of China,” stated on the menu and on the website.
 Pick and choose among regional dishes, from the fisherman-style fish fillet -- fried flounder tossed with a mix of chili peppers, garlic, cilantro, black beans and dried pork -- to the walnut shrimp with mayonnaise, a Cantonese classic.
 Cumin tofu is an unusual dish worthy of attention: velvety soy cubes dressed in heady spices.
 Consider the vegetable or seafood mix for a diverse, less spicy dish.